NFDI4Microbiota/nfdi4microbiota-knowledge-base/docs/_Research-Data-Management/12-eln.md

 ELNs can automatically record results from measuring instruments {% cite vandendorpe_2020 rathmann_2021 %} and retrieve data from databases for actively used data {% cite assmann_2022 Krause_2016 %}.

 ### Data processing
+As we have seen, ELNs facilitate the documentation of data with metadata.
+They also allow data to be captured as early as possible and fed directly into an analysis pipeline {% cite vandendorpe_nd %}.

 ### Data sharing and publishing
+ELNs facilitate collaboration by allowing data already in digital form to be used directly in the ELN {% cite vandendorpe_nd %}.
+ELNs also make it easy to share information about the project, data and documentation with collaborators {% cite lma_rdmwg %}, for example via the cloud {% cite n4m_wc_elns_2023 %}.
+All this also facilitates collaboration with the institutional library, research data centre and IT centre {% cite vandendorpe_nd %}.
+ELNs also facilitate publishing by providing a means to prepare research data for publication {% cite vandendorpe_2020 %} and by integrating with other applications such as Mendeley, Dataverse and PubMed {% cite lma_rdmwg n4m_wc_elns_2023 %}.

 ### Digital preservation
+ELNs facilitate the creation of backups {% cite rathmann_2021 %} and can include links to the location of large amounts of data {%  cite bobrov_2021 %}.
+They also facilitate the archiving of data and its documentation {% cite vandendorpe_nd n4m_wc_elns_2023 %} by providing a means to prepare research data for digital preservation {% cite vandendorpe_2020 %} and by being linked to digital preservation systems.

 ### Data discovery and reuse
+ELNs can prove provenance {% cite lma_rdmwg %}.

 # Further resources
 * [ELN Finder - Demo](https://eln-finder.ulb.tu-darmstadt.de/home) -  Tool to help researchers searching and selecting a suitable ELN thanks to more than 40 filter criteria.